fbpx

 If you know Will Trent, you know this isn’t something he’s just going to process and move on from.

-And based on what we’ve seen in previews, that unraveling may already be starting.
+And based on what we’ve seen so far, that unraveling may already be starting.

 A Rare Swing That Changes the Game